Bilohur/KotlinExamples/README.md

-Design of MacOS calculator on Android
+calculator - design of MacOS calculator on Android